An Act relating to the preservation and use of archival resources, and for related purposes.

 The Attorney-General's Department provides information related to getting married in Australia.

-Provides general information on copyright in Australia.
-Also provides information on key legislation and other related websites.
+Provides information on copyright in Australia.
+Also provides links to key legislation and other related websites.

 ComLaw provides links to the most requested items of Commonwealth legislation from the homepage.

-Members of the public or organisations who want to use Australian Government copyright material need permission from the agency that published it.
+People wanting to use Australian Government copyright material need permission from the agency that published it.
 Each agency is now responsible for managing copyright for material it produces.
-Commonwealth Copyright Administration (CCA) has been disbanded.

 An Act to make Provision for Long Service Leave in respect of Employees of the Commonwealth and certain other Persons, and for other purposes.